The $$aggregation binding parameter at sap.ui.model.odata.v4.ODataModel#bindList holds the information needed for data aggregation. It may be

 For every aggregatable property, you can provide the name of the custom aggregate for a corresponding currency or unit of measure.
 That custom

 situation").
-In the special case that the single value is null
+In the special case that the single value is null, an empty string "" has to be

 returned.